nerves-project/boardid/README.md

   -r <prefix>       Root directory prefix (used for unit tests) -v                Print out the program version

+'-b' can be specified multiple times to try more than one method.

 Supported boards/methods:
   rpi        Raspberry Pi (all models) ev3        Lego EV3